60+ Surprising Employee Layoff Statistics for 2023

 Joe Thomas, the CEO of Loom Company, stated that the decision was taken to allow the company to “move forward sustainably.”

 #52.
-Gurugram-based healthcare firm Breathe Well-being layoff nearly 50 workers or about 30% of its whole workforce over the past several weeks in an effort to reduce costs and expand its runway.
+Gurugram-based healthcare firm Breathe Well-being laid off nearly 50 workers or about 30% of its whole workforce over the past several weeks in an effort to reduce costs and expand its runway.

 The teams that were affected by the layoffs included operations, technology, sales, and talent acquisition, among others.

 #53.
-About 2.65 million people had lost their jobs and finished temporary employment in the United States as of June 2022.
+About 1.70 million people had lost their jobs and finished temporary employment in the United States in 2023.

 Tech Companies That Have Stopped Hiring Or Slowed Down